 Back in 2012, I reviewed John Prine in concert.
 It turned out to be one of the most popular live reviews I ever wrote, based on the number of online shares.
 Obviously, that had nothing to do with me or my scribbling.
 It was all about the well-deserved loyalty of his fan base, inspired by the simple, homespun genius of the man himself.
-When I heard he was hospitalized with COVID-19 last month, I shared my interview with the genial, gentle troubadour.
-Now that he’s gone, this is as good a time as any to share that concert review.
+Since April 7 is the anniversary of his 2020 death from Covid, I’m putting it on the front page again.
 RIP John.
 You will be missed.
 You will not be forgotten.

 John Prine makes it look easy.